LunarWatcher/Alisha/README.md

+# Deprecation notice

+This project is no longer maintained, as it's been improved in [/LunarWatcher/NN-chatbot](//github.com/LunarWatcher/NN-chatbot).
+This repo exists as a legacy-repo for the version prior to integrating with a neural network.

 # Alisha

 Alisha is a cross-site chatbot written in Java and Kotlin.
 The flexible framework allows for virtually any site to be added to the bot.